kubernetes/enhancements/keps/sig-node/3675-resource-plugin-manager/README.md

 Admission and adding a Container:<br>
 ![image](CCIAllocationSequenceDiagram.jpg)<br>
-Fig. 3.: Sequence of container allocation which uses CCI driver<br><br>
+Figure 3: Sequence of container allocation which uses CCI driver<br><br>

 The lifetime events are triggered by the container manager and internal lifecycle manager in exact order for admitting, adding, and removing containers.
-As shown on Fig .
-3  an admit container is invoked for containers inside Pods requiring a resource driver before calling the admit on the cpu manager side.
+As shown on Figure 3, an admit container is invoked for containers inside pods requiring a resource driver before calling the admit on the cpu manager side.
 On success the resource set result is added to the CCI store.
 The admit call on cpu manager side will trigger the CCI policy which will execute a lookup inside the store to get the assigned cpuset for the new container.
 If the operation fails an error will be reported back to the user.
-On success the data will be stored in the cpu manager state which then gets accessed by add container call.
+On success, the data will be stored in the cpu manager state which then gets accessed by add container call.
 All blocking rpc calls are configured in alpha with a reasonable timeout.

 Container Removal:<br>
 ![image](CCIRemovalSequenceDiagram.jpg)<br>

-Fig.4.: Container removal sequence diagram involving cci plugins<br><br>
+Figure 4: Container removal sequence diagram involving cci plugins<br><br>
 The container removal case is described as a sequence in Fig.4.
-After registering a removal event in the internal container lifecycle the cci manager is triggered and it invokes the CCI Driver to free any resources takes by the container.
-On success the cci store will be also cleaned and a new available resource set will be computed.
-Directly after this action a remove container call is triggered on the cpu manager side and this invokes the cci policy.
-The cci policy will remove the container also from the cpu manager state and update the available cpus based on the available resources returned by the cci store.
-All blocking rpc calls are configured in alpha with a reasonable timeout.
+After registering a removal event in the internal container lifecycle, the CCI manager is triggered and invokes the CCI Driver to free any resources takes by the container.
+On success, the CCI store will be also cleaned and a new available resource set will be computed.
+Directly after this action, a remove container call is triggered on the cpu manager side and invokes the CCI policy.
+The CCI policy will remove the container also from the cpu manager state and update the available cpus based on the available resources returned by the CCI store.
+All blocking rpc calls are configured with a reasonable timeout in alpha.

 ### Test Plan